Western Kentucky University

 Aug 2012 Green Infrastructure Implementation by Scott & Ritter, Inc. begins

-Oct 2012 Native pond plants planted in pond
+Oct 2012 Native pond plants planted in the vernal pond

 Nov 2012 Installation of 50 white pine trees as a trail border and 40 bald cypress trees in the infiltration basin